Golgo 13: Queen Bee: Plot

-While heading home on a cargo ship, Sonia reminisces on her past life.
-She reveals that Vanessa was killed by Waltham and she is actually Joanna.
-Waltham then raped Sonia, leading her to believe that her father betrayed her.
+While heading home on a cargo ship, Sonia reminisces on her past.
+She reveals that she is Joanna Hardy, and that Waltham killed Vanessa.
+Waltham also raped Sonia, causing her to believe her father betrayed her.
 Golgo arrives at the main Comnerro base to try and kill Sonia again, but is interrupted by Benning, who launches a surprise attack that wipes out most of Sonia's men, forcing Golgo and Sonia to fend off Benning's men.
 Golgo kills Benning, but blacks out from a severe knife wound.
 In exchange for helping her, Sonia heals his wounds and sleeps with him again.

 A few days later, the 2000 Democratic National Convention is underway at Yankee Stadium.
-Shortly after the end of the convention’s first day, Hardy stops his limo to meet a young girl with flowers.
+Shortly after the end of the convention's first day, Hardy stops his limo to meet a young girl with flowers.
 She calls herself Joanna, then runs back to a disguised Sonia, causing Hardy to have flashbacks of his past life.
 He discovers that Waltham lied about his family's fate, as he had told Hardy that Vanessa and Joanna moved to Florida, then died in a car accident.

 During the final day of the convention, Hardy tries to kill Waltham during his acceptance speech, but is tackled by security guards.
 He then uses his gun to commit suicide, causing Sonia to break down in tears.
-After Hardy's funeral, Sonia arrives at her father's grave to pay respects, where she is then shot by Golgo, which fulfills his original contract.
-In her final moments, she reveals that she put $1.2 million in his bank account for a hit — on Waltham.
+After Hardy's funeral, Sonia arrives at her father's grave to pay respects, where she is then shot by Golgo, fulfilling his original contract.
+In her final moments, she tells Golgo that she put $1.2 million in his bank account for a hit — on Waltham.
 Sonia dies, and Golgo accepts the job.
 In a mid-credits scene, Golgo finds Waltham's yacht, with Waltham, Don Roccini, and General Gordon present; he kills them all, then departs the scene.